yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/create-universe-multi-region.md

 ---
 title: Create a multi-region universe using using Yugabyte Platform
-headerTitle: Create universe - Multi-region
+headerTitle: Create a multi-region universe
-linkTitle: Create universe  - Multi-region
+linkTitle: Create a multi-region universe
 description: Create a YugabyteDB universe that spans multiple geographic regions using Yugabyte Platform.
 menu:
   latest: